Accretionary wedge: Geometry

-Impacts of accretionary wedges
+Significance

 The small sections of oceanic crust that are thrust over the overriding plate are said to be obducted.
 Where this occurs, rare slices of ocean crust, known as ophiolites, are preserved on land.
 They provide a valuable natural laboratory for studying the composition and character of the oceanic crust and the mechanisms of their emplacement and preservation on land.
 A classic example is the Coast Range ophiolite of California, which is one of the most extensive ophiolite terranes in North America.
 This oceanic crust likely formed during the middle Jurassic Period, roughly 170 million years ago, in an extensional regime within either a back-arc or a forearc basin.
 It was later accreted to the continental margin of Laurasia.

 Longitudinal sedimentary tapering of pre-orogenic sediments correlates strongly with curvature of the submarine frontal accretionary belt in the South China Sea margin, suggesting that pre-orogenic sediment thickness is the major control on the geometry of frontal structures.
 The preexisting South China Sea slope that lies obliquely in front of the advancing accretionary wedge has impeded the advancing of frontal folds resulting in a successive termination of folds against and along strike of the South China Sea slope.
 The existence of the South China Sea slope also leads the strike of impinging folds with NNW-trend to turn more sharply to a NE-strike, parallel to strike of the South China Sea slope.
 Analysis shows that the pre-orogenic mechanical/crustal heterogeneities and seafloor morphology exert strong controls on the thrust-belt development in the incipient Taiwan arc-continent collision zone.

 In accretionary wedges, seismicity activating superimposed thrusts may drive methane and oil upraising from the upper crust.